kbalist/xbmc-games/README.md

 TODO:
 -----

-1. Add support for Windows (if someone is interested ...)
+1. make an install script

-  2. Add support to other operating systems: Windows, Mac (if someone is interested ...).
+11. Add support for Windows (if someone is interested ...)